tildearrow/kwin-lowlatency/README.md

 update Plasma to 5.19 before building. this might include going back to vanilla KWin for the purpose of building the package.

-> I get a similar error but this time it fails on 'setWaylandDisplay'

-hi Manjaro user. i told you to read the Manjaro instructions, silly.

 > what's this "Paint cursor" effect in Desktop Effects?